gspetro-NOAA/global-workflow-cloud/docs/source/noaa_csp.rst

 .. image:: _static/noaacsp_lustre_2.png

 After create the template, we need to fill information for this lustre filesystem.
-To do so go to noaa.parallel.works web-site, click "Lustre" at left-panel as indicated by red-arrow 1.
+To do so, go to noaa.parallel.works web-site, click "Lustre" at left-panel as indicated by red-arrow 1.
 Then select the filesystem as define above by `Resource name` as shown in red-box.
 Here user can delete this resource if not needed by click the trash-can as pointed by red-arrow 2.